 You’re driving examiner’s supervisor might sit in on your test to watch your examiner’s performance.

-If you refuse, your driving test can be cancelled and you’ll have to book another driving test and pay again.
+If you refuse, your driving test can be canceled and you’ll have to book another driving test and pay again.

 You can apply for your full driving licence as soon as you’ve passed your practical driving test.

 If you have a photocard provisional driving licence, and you haven’t changed your name, your examiner will send your driving test pass certificate to the DVLA straight after you pass your practical driving test.
-Your examiner will also go though it with you on the day.
+Your examiner will also go through it.

 Call Me: 07515730070 Email Me: Click Here